All that QuickBooks users need to know about setting up Charts of Accounts in QuickBooks.

 Step 10: Recognize the Tax Line

-- On corporation’s Tax return, the cash account balances will be recorded.
-If you still want to add a bank account, then you can make use of the Tax-Line Mapping drop-down list.
+- On the corporation’s Tax return, the cash account balances will be recorded.
+If users still want to add a bank account, then they can make use of the Tax-Line Mapping drop-down list.

 Step 11: Save the New Account

-- Last but not the least, you have to click on the Next tab in order to save the account information and then you will display the Add New Account Window.
+- The last step requires the user to hit click on the Next tab in order to save the account information and then head to the Add New Account Window.

 - Once both accounts have been set up, the new accounts will appear on the chart of accounts list, as indicated below: